 A prosecutor’s refusal to reveal exculpatory evidence may be immoral, unethical and illegal – and it may result in the imprisonment or death of innocent individuals – but the unethical prosecutor is never prosecuted.
 Indeed, a prosecutor enjoys immunity from prosecution for anything he does in his capacity as prosecutor.
 But not only are prosecutors never prosecuted, their unethical conduct appears to interest not at all the Board of Bar Overseers.
 Whereas the BBO will prosecute a Massachusetts criminal defense lawyer for the slightest indiscretion, the staff attorneys at the BBO (who consider themselves prosecutors) will only very rarely pursue an assistant district attorney.
 Despite the well publicized decisions of the Superior Court and the Supreme Judicial Court, the prosecutor of Christina Martin was not only not sanctioned for her unethical conduct, the BBO never investigated her.
 Worse, in 2011 she was awarded a judgeship.
 There is no credible disincentive to discourage prosecutors from violating the rules of ethics.

 Contact a Massachusetts Criminal Defense Lawyer

-If you have been victimized by an unethical prosecutor, contact Boston Criminal Attorney Kevin J. Mahoney at 617-492-0055 or by using our online contact form to schedule a free in-office consultation with us.
+If you have been victimized by an unethical prosecutor, contact Criminal Attorney Kevin J. Mahoney at 617-492-0055 or by using our online contact form to schedule a free in-office consultation with us.